-- Housing that is affordable was the number one response to the question "What would most improve the quality of life for our community?" - On the same survey question, jobs and a healthier economy ranked in the top five for respondents were younger than 25, earn less than \$50,000, Hispanic, or have less than a high school degree.
+- Housing that is affordable was the number one response to the question "What would most improve the quality of life for our community?" - More than half (58%) of ACPS students are eligible for free and reduced price meals.
+In some ACPS schools, almost 90% of students are eligible. - On the same survey question, jobs and a healthier economy ranked in the top five for respondents who are younger than 25, earning less than \$50,000, Hispanic, or have less than a high school degree.